yplog/peerkat/README.md

 ## Installation

-To use the PeerKat application, you can follow the steps below:
+To use the Peerkat application, you can follow the steps below:

 ## Usage

-Using the PeerKat application is straightforward.
+Using the Peerkat application is straightforward.
 You can follow these steps:

 ## Key Features

-PeerKat offers users the following key features:
+Peerkat offers users the following key features:

 - **Fast and Secure File Sharing:** Share your files quickly and securely with other users.
 - **Peer-to-Peer Communication:** Direct file transfer between users without the need for a server.